-EXPLANATION - Matter in bolded italics is new; matter between brackets {omitted material} is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to controlled substances; authorizing the medical use of marijuana in certain circumstances; revising the penalties for possessing marijuana; making an appropriation; and providing other matters properly relating thereto.
+AN ACT relating to controlled substances; exempting the medical use of marijuana from state prosecution in certain circumstances; revising the penalties for possessing marijuana; and providing other matters properly relating thereto.